ThomasKroes/GuacamoleWorkshop/prerequisites/guide.md

 *In the exercises you will see references to this image in docker-compose.yml files.*

 ## Desktop image
 In the following exercises, we will run Blender in a Docker container based on a desktop Docker image.
-This desktop image combines [XFCE](https://xfce.org/) with [XVFB](https://en.wikipedia.org/wiki/Xvfb), so that the desktop containers can be run headless.
+This desktop image combines [XFCE](https://xfce.org/) with a virtual frame buffer ([XVFB](https://en.wikipedia.org/wiki/Xvfb)), so that the desktop containers can be run headless.
 Furthermore it has [VNC](http://www.karlrunge.com/x11vnc/) for remote control by Guacamole.

 Follow the steps below to create the Docker image:
 1. Open a terminal and navigate to `{clone_dir}/prerequisites/gw_desktop/`.